tlswg/tls13-spec/draft-ietf-tls-tls13.md

 At any time after the server has received the client Finished message, it MAY send a NewSessionTicket message.
-This message creates a pre-shared key (PSK) binding between the ticket value and the following two values derived from the resumption master secret:
+This message creates a pre-shared key (PSK) binding between the ticket value(s) and the following two values derived from the resumption master secret:

 ~~~~